 Lewis and Clark, Tom Hendrix, Ole Miss, and broken bones…

 I walk myself back a few rungs and try again.
 I rip my right hand free and in the excitement let my foot slide lose.
 Slam!
 The ladder falls back on my left hand a second time.
 I try to lift the ladder with my free hand and can’t.
 I have to use my foot to free myself again.
 It took about thirty seconds of freedom until the pain finally set in.
 It felt like someone had knocked the wind out of me when it hit.
 I drove myself to the immediate care blasting Rage Against The Machine with the windows down in an effort to stay conscious on the 37 minute ride into town.
-When I arrived my blood pressure had dropped so low from being in shock that the nurse took it twice because she thought there was no way the first reading could be right.
-I had broken three fingers that would need to remain in splints for 3-4 weeks.
+You seriously don’t know pain until you are driving a non-power-steering stick shift with two freshly broken hands.
+When I arrived, my blood pressure had dropped so low from being in shock that the nurse took it twice because she thought there was no way the first reading could be right.
+Both hands needed to remain in splints for 3-4 weeks.
 I left to find a spot to hide out and relax for the rest of the night.
+Change of plans.

 After sleeping in late, I decided to finally spend the afternoon in Oxford.
 It was a very enchanting town, with big buildings and dense trees everywhere.
 And it lived up to the stereotypical university town you see in the movies more than in real life these days.
 Students in polo-tees and tennis outfits walked the streets of the square, all seeming to be in a hurry.
 I stopped in for coffee at a small outdoor shop on the corner near legendary Square Books where I purchased The Doors of Perception and Heaven and Hell by Aldous Huxley.